 Nowhere is the dilemma of cancer research more profound than in understanding and interrupting the metastatic process, which accounts for 90% of the millions of cancer deaths each year.
 While considerable progress has been made in the decades-long war on cancer, there is a striking lack of good news in slowing down–let alone stopping–the metastatic process in solid tumor cancers.

-After decades of research and hundreds of failed drugs, the FDA recently approved three cancer immunotherapy drugs which prolong the lives of patients with metastatic disease (Provenge, Keytruda, Yervoy).
+After decades of research and hundreds of failed drugs, the FDA recently approved four cancer immunotherapy drugs which prolong the lives of patients with metastatic disease (Provenge, Keytruda, Yervoy, Opdivo).
 The mode of action for each of them is to sensitize white blood cells to target and attack specific cell signal pathways in the tumor microenvironment which flourishes once circulating tumor cells (CTCs) leave the primary tumor and extravasate at distant sites.
 These immunotherapies are the most significant advance in oncology treatment in decades, and offer the first glimmer of prolonged survival once a patient’s cancer has metastasized; but their cost ranges from $100,000 to $300,000 per patient.

 On a parallel track, numerous clinical studies demonstrate that a reduction in the absolute number of CTCs in a patient’s blood correlates with favorable overall survival.
 This proposition holds true for all major types of cancer over a range of different drug regimens.
 In other words, if a patient’s CTC count drops from a “danger zone” of, say, 10 CTCs before a given cancer treatment begins, to a “safe zone” of less than 5 CTCs, they will live longer.